 a) Developing and managing a business relationship with a Data Subject or any organization or entity which is represented by such Data Subject;

 b) Providing customized and personalized information to a Data Subject about services and solutions proposed by Governance Partners;

 c) Invitations and organization of events and other professional activities.

 Governance Partners may use Personal Data for any other purpose expressly agreed on by the Data Subject, provided that such consent may be withdrawn at any time by the Data Subject, without however affecting any Processing performed by Governance Partners prior to such withdrawal.

 Governance Partners’ legitimate interest results from Governance Partners’ activities, consisting in the provision of independent directorship services and associated tasks for corporate entities, as well as advice on operation and organization of its clients.

 Governance Partners may share Personal Data with the following Recipients:

-Governance Partners may transfer Personal Data to Recipients that are located outside the European Economic Area (“EEA”) or to International Organisations.
+Governance Partners currently may transfer Personal Data to Recipients that are located outside the European Economic Area (“EEA”) or to International Organizations.